AustinBorger/ShadertoyVST/Documentation/GETTINGSTARTED.md

 - `float iTime` - The current render time.
 Note that this is not the same as playlist or sequencer time.
 - `float iSampleRate` - The sample rate of the input audio stream.
 - `float iAudioChannel0..1[]` - An array of the last N samples for each audio channel.
 N can range from 16 to 2048.

+## Auxiliary Buffers

+Like https://www.shadertoy.com/ there are four additional buffers for multipass rendering algorithms.
+These buffers are processed in order from iBufferA to iBufferD.
+A shader rendering to these buffers can use any of the other auxiliary output buffers as input, but not itself.
+And of course, the output framebuffer has access to all four auxiliary buffers.

+The behavior is as such that if you were to feed a subsequent buffer into an antecedent buffer (for example, iBufferD into iBufferA), you would be reading the previous frame's contents for iBufferD.
+This is useful if you have a rendering algorithm with a dependency on the previous frame.